-A 5 lever mortice lock is a standard type of lock that deadlocks, (unlike a yale lock that operates on a catch).
+A 5 lever mortice lock is a standard type of lock that deadlocks – unlike a Yale lock which operates on a catch).

 Deadlocking means the lock’s bolt can be moved back and forth to open and close the door using the key only, rather than other locks which may also feature a lever and catch to accomplish this without the necessity of having the key actually present.

-This picture shows a typical mortice lock mounted beneath the door handle.
-Often the faceplate of the lock will have a British Standard (BS) kite mark and the number of levers it has, stamped upon it in the vicinity of the red X marking.
+Often the faceplate of a typical mortice lock will have a British Standard (BS) kite mark and the number of levers it has, stamped upon it.

 Some insurers will want confirmation that the locks on a property meet a certain standard, by specifying a BS kitemark number, or how many levers the lock should have, to meet the level of security required to effect cover on their policy.